What is the cost of midwifery care (with plans for a home birth)?

 Insurance CAN be used for labs and ultrasounds.
-I would suggest checking with your insurance company and see what they offer as far as out-of-network provider reimbursement.
+I would suggest checking with your insurance company to see what coverage you have regarding out-of-network provider reimbursement.

-If you are in the market to change insurance and it fits your values, I would recommend discovering a healthcare share plan such as Samaritan and Christian Ministries and Zion Health Share.
+If you want to change insurance and it fits your values, I recommend discovering a healthcare share plan such as Samaritan and Christian Ministries and Zion Health Share.

-Additionally, I will produce a receipt at your 6-week postpartum appointment that you can submit.
+Additionally, I will produce a receipt for insurance that you can submit at your 6-week postpartum appointment.
 I would recommend having the help of a professional biller for your best chances for reimbursement (and to remove it from your plate).